afterworkdevelopments/marionettist/docs/wiki/v2/README.md

 # marionettist

-It's a framework that extends [Marionette](http://marionettejs.com/) and add a lot of new features, like:
+[Marionettist](https://rawgit.com/afterworkdevelopments/marionettist/release/2.0.0/site/www/index.html) it's a framework that extends [Marionette](http://marionettejs.com/) and add a lot of new features, like:

 * **I18n**
 * **Custom template engine (HAML coffee by default)**